JiajunMeng/jiajunmeng.github.io/_pages/about.md

 - 06/2024, Outstanding Graduate of Beijing, China.

 # Academic Services
-- 06/2024 - present, Managing Editor, Journal of Economy and Technology.
+- Managing Editor for *Journal of Economy and Technology* (06/2024-Present).
 - Referee for *Journal of Systems Science and Systems Engineering*.

 # Presentations